 Backups

 Exercise a complete backup plan on the commit and edge servers.
-Note that journal rotation on an edge server is not allowed.
+Note that journal rotations are not permitted directly on an edge server.
+Journal rotations can occur on edge servers as a consequence of occurring on a master server.